Saint-Marc: Demographics

 In general, people from St. Marc are classified as a Middle class and a Lower Class (the poverty class).
 The former is generally literate in French, while the latter use Creole and may not be literate.
 Many of the better schools teach both French and English as formal languages, resulting in children gaining fluency in those and Creole, their first language.

 Residents aspire to having a concrete masonry house (CMU), associated with security and wealth.
 Middle-class families may also wish to save enough money to emigrate with their children from the struggling country.
 Some observers think the struggle for survival for most families works against joint goals for the city and nation.

+Climate

+Saint-Marc has a tropical savanna climate (Köppen: Aw).

 Attractions

 Going to the beach is a popular activity for families and friends on the weekend.
 The most popular time to go is on Sunday after church.
 The most important beaches in St. Marc are Grosse Roche and Amani-y.
 Amani-y beach is a white sandy beach.
 It was abandoned for more than 25 years before being acquired by the current developer.
 It is the site of a noted "Zombie hole", a 200-meters-deep reef that features large "Elephant Ears" fan coral, sponge tubes, black coral, blue tang, sea urchins, and many more.

 Near the beach are some of the region's noted historical sites, such as: the Palace with 365 doors and 52 windows in Petite Rivière de l'Artibonite; the forts in Marchand Dessalines; the pilgrimage site of Saut d’Eau; and the port of Saint-Marc.

 An experienced diver has described the diving at Amani-y as follows: